Hany M. Sala'am: Gulf Resources Corporation (GRC)

 GRC was formed in the late 1979 by its current Chairman (Sala'am), and began operations as a civil engineering contractor.
 Shortly after, an association with the Kaiser Aluminium Company led to the success of Alba, the first aluminium smelting company in Bahrain.

 GRC then embarked on a grand smelter scheme with Kaiser Aluminium to launch a massive joint venture including oil refining and aluminium smelting in Qatar, UAE & Saudi Arabia.
 This development set the course for the emergence of gas and oil based process industries that expanded on a global scale.
 GRC also owned and operated a manganese mine in Western Australia under the leadership of Simon Farrell.
 The group since has diversified into a wide field of operations.

 These include engineering, industrial management, project management, real estate development, finance and investment, representation and trading.
 The successful development of GRC owes much to the contributions of key individuals who served for periods as board members.
 These include Timothy Ready (Chairman & CEO of Kaiser Aluminium and President of Primary Producers of Aluminium), Jean Ping & Lord Hanson.

-In 1996 Sala'am and “GRC” was involved in a commercial dispute with Dubal Aluminium.
-The dispute was later amicably settled out of court in 1998.
+In 1996 Sala'am and GRC was involved in a commercial dispute with Dubal Aluminium.
+The dispute was later settled out of court in 1998.

 Philanthropy

 Sala'am supports various charitable and educational ventures.
 One of his most notable educational ventures was the establishment of Sala'am Intercultural Resource Centre in Georgetown University, Washington DC.
 The Sala'am Centre was established by a grant from the Sala'am Family and dedicated by former president Jimmy Carter in 1989.

-The Sala'am Centre houses the MSFS (Master of Science in Foreign Services) programme.
+The Sala'am Centre houses them Master of Science in Foreign Services (MSFS) programme.
 The centre provides its students with exclusive educational tools/materials and organises high-profile seminars aimed at the promotion of a better international and cultural understanding.
 Sala'am has also been known to personally sponsor the University education of many deserving student.

-Awards and recognitions
+Recognitions

-HM King Ja'afar of Malaysia bestowed on Sala'am the prestigious title of Dato' Seri and was also awarded with the Congressional Medal of Honour of the Philippines.
+HM King Ja'afar of Malaysia bestowed on Sala'am the prestigious Honours Knight Grand Commander of the Most Blessed Grand Order of Tuanku Jaafar (SPTJ) with title of Dato' Seri (1997) and was also awarded with the Congressional Medal of Honour of the Philippines.